jamtan0000/COMP1044_CW_G8/README.md

     - Set variable $password to your password
     - Set variable $db to your database name you created in phpMyAdmin

-ps: If you using Microsoft Edge, you are able to see the password you type in login and sgin up page by clicking eye icon.
+ps: If you using Microsoft Edge, you are able to see the password where you type in login and sgin up page by clicking eye icon.